smcaleese/ai-safety-quotes-bot/README.md

 ## Contributing

 More AI safety quotes are welcome.
-If you want to contribute, open an issue or pull request.
+If you would like to contribute, please open an issue or pull request.